 Joshua Peckins, award-winning concert violinist, has performed throughout North and South America, Europe and Asia, from Carnegie Hall to Beijing’s Performing Arts Center.
 Having played chamber music and recitals in the United States, Vienna, Paris, Italy, Slovenia, Austria, Japan, and Canada, he was also invited to give solo performances and pedagogical lectures in Japan – broadcast on national television.

-Today, Joshua Peckins is most passionate and active as a recitalist, performing over 15 solo recitals in the United States for the 2018/19 season.
-He launched his recital series The Art of the Recital in 2016 with a mission to bring the great masterpieces of the solo violin repertoire back into our regular concert-going experience.
-He is also in the middle of a six year lecture recital project, Invitation to Bach and Ysaye.
+Today, Joshua Peckins is most passionate and active as a recitalist, performing 18 solo recitals in the United States for the 2018/19 season.
+He launched his recital series Art of the Recital in 2016 with a mission to bring the great masterpieces of the solo violin repertoire back into our regular concert-going experience.
+He is also in the middle of a six year lecture recital project, Invitation to Bach and Ysaye, in which he is performing the complete works for solo violin by Bach and Ysaye.

-Truly an international musician and teacher, Mr. Peckins has performed for the Austrian federal president (also broadcast on national television), performed on the Artist Series of the Bled Festival in Slovenia and at the Salzburg Festival, given a solo recital in the renowned Figaro Hall of Palace Pálffy (where Mozart himself presented his “The Marriage of Figaro”), and recorded a special scale system for the Vienna University of Music.
+Internationally, Mr. Peckins has performed for the Austrian federal president (also broadcast on national television), performed on the Artist Series of the Bled Festival in Slovenia and at the Salzburg Festival in Austria, given a solo recital in the renowned Figaro Hall of Palace Pálffy (where Mozart himself presented his “The Marriage of Figaro”), and recorded a special scale system for the Vienna University of Music.

 Mr. Peckins is also an active chamber musician, having performed with the New England Bach Festival at Marlboro, A Far Cry, Camerata New England, Music at Eden’s Edge, and Manchester Summer Chamber Music.
-As an orchestral musician, he has served as associate concertmaster of the Cape Cod Symphony and first violinist of the Boston Philharmonic, as well as at the Monadnock Festival.
+As an orchestral musician, he has served as associate concertmaster of the Cape Cod Symphony and first violinist of the Boston Philharmonic, as well as at the Monadnock Festival and in various festivals in Italy, Slovenia, and Austria.